 Both MiO Original and MiO Energy contain a significant number of questionable additive ingredients like artificial food dye, artificial sweeteners and preservatives.
 We do not recommend either product and consider both to be unhealthy.

-Healthiness certainly exists on a spectrum, and replacing a soda with a water and MiO would be a healthy switch, but we would definitely recommend regular water or seltzer over MiO products.
+Healthiness certainly exists on a spectrum, and replacing soda with water and MiO would likely be a healthy switch, but we would definitely recommend regular water or seltzer over MiO products.

 For consumers who prefer flavored water to regular water, there are flavor enhancers on the market free of preservatives and artificial sweeteners.